Winged Foot Golf Club: The Best 36 Hole Golf Club in the World?

 Looking back at my time at Winged Foot, I don’t think it’s a stretch to say that the club is one of, if not the very best 36 hole property in the country.

-Now I’ve not played at Baltusrol, or the South Course at LACC, but the setting and quality of golf throughout all 36 holes at Winged Foot is something special.
+But the setting and quality of golf throughout all 36 holes at Winged Foot is something special.

 Along with that, I think it truly has some of the best greens I’ve ever played – and if you’re the type of person who weighs your opinion of a course heavily in favor of the green complexes, then you’ll love Winged Foot.

-It’s clearly a tough ticket to get, and I feel very fortunate to have made multipole trips there now.
+It’s clearly a tough ticket to get, and I feel very fortunate to have made multiple trips there now.
 But if you’re ever offered the opportunity, I can say without hesitation you should do whatever it takes to make it happen.

 It’s one of the most special golf experiences I’ve had, and I can’t wait to revisit it again sometime in the future.